 Taroko and Kenting, the cream of Taiwan's National parks, should definitely be given a mention.
-Taroko Gorge National Park, the most popular one, has a distinctly ethic feel, with hiking and gorge trekking opportunities following ancient tribal paths.
+Taroko Gorge National Park, the most popular one, has a distinctly ethnic feel, with hiking and gorge trekking opportunities following ancient tribal paths.
 Adventurous pursuits abound.

 Kenting National Park is Taiwan's oldest and largest, featuring delightful weather, plentiful facilities, ocean views, coral reefs, tropical forests rich in plant and bird species, old temples, prehistoric sites, and caves.

-If you venture northwest on the Silk Road in search of desert scenery China's desert national parks capture some of the best.
+If you venture northwest on the Silk Road in search of desert scenery, China's desert national parks capture some of the best.
 Kumtag Desert National Park, Xinjiang, has vast and beautiful shifting sands and is growing!

-It is bettered however by Mingshashan-Yueyaquan National Park, which has more facilities and activities and is more accessible being only 5 km (3 mi) outside Dunhuang.
+It is bettered however by Mingshashan-Yueyaquan National Park, which has more facilities and activities and is more accessible being only 5 km (3 miles) outside Dunhuang.
 Mingshashan ("Singing-Sands Mountain") has pristine dunes with camel rides, and Yueyaquan ("Crescent Spring") is a mini oasis.